 The main subfamily of well-aligned pairs in this article comes from a subfamily of SYTs comprising Richardson tableaux.
 Given a partition $\lambda$, we let \emph{$\crop(\lambda)$} denote the partition obtained by omitting the first row of $\lambda$.
 For $T\in \syt(\lambda)$, we let \emph{$\crop(T)$} denote the SYT of shape $\crop(\lambda)$ obtained from the subtableau of $T$ determined from rows 2 and below, where we naturally standardize said filling so that the entries are precisely $\{1,\dots, |\crop(\lambda)|\}$.

-\begin{defn} We say that an SYT $T$ is a \emph{Richardson tableau} if the following conditions hold: \begin{enumerate}[label=(\arabic*)] \item for every entry $j$ in the second row $j-1$ is in the first row, and \item $\crop(T)$ is a Richardson tableau. \end{enumerate} Given a partition $\lambda$ we let $\richtab(\lambda)$ denote the set of Richardson tableaux of shape $\lambda$. \end{defn} The preceding definition is not the original definition of Richardson tableau by Karp and Precup \cite[Definition 1.3]{KaPr25}; that the aforementioned definition is an alternative characterization is shown by the same authors \cite[Corollary 4.18]{KaPr25}.
+\begin{defn} We say that an SYT $T$ is a \emph{Richardson tableau} if the following conditions hold: \begin{enumerate}[label=(\arabic*)] \item for every entry $j$ in the second row $j-1$ is in the first row, and \item $\crop(T)$ is a Richardson tableau, \end{enumerate} with the convention that the empty tableau is a Richardson tableau as a base case.
+Given a partition $\lambda$ we let $\richtab(\lambda)$ denote the set of Richardson tableaux of shape $\lambda$. \end{defn} The preceding definition is not the original definition of Richardson tableau by Karp and Precup \cite[Definition 1.3]{KaPr25}; that the aforementioned definition is an alternative characterization is shown by the same authors \cite[Corollary 4.18]{KaPr25}.

 \begin{eg} Shown below are repeated croppings of the tableau on the left.
 Each tableau satisfies condition~\ref{it1:richtab_condition_1} in Definition~\ref{def:richtab}.
 In particular the leftmost tableau is an element of $\richtab((5,3,2,2))$.